AndrewRPorter/website/markdown/blog/thoughts_on_remote_work.md

 ### Meetings can be awkward at times

 Everyone is muted for long periods of times at the beginning of meetings.
-You'll here the typical, "how was your weekend" or suggestions to listen to music for ~5 minutes at the start of the meeting.
+You'll hear the typical, "How was your weekend?" or suggestions to listen to music for ~5 minutes at the start of the meeting.

-Don't get me started on ice breakers.
-You can only do so many ice breakers people...
+It can also be hard to actually end meetings.
+Who says "bye" first?
+Do I need to stick around after the fact?
+Is now a good time to go?
+At my previous company, we solved this by all clapping at the end of a meeting and racing to leave the call.

+### Hard to separate home and work

+I sometimes find it hard to separate my home environment from my work environment.
+I've since dealt with this by setting hard stops and periods where I will not work.
+These are mainly lunch, weekends and after my 8 hours are done for the day.
+Just because I work from home does not mean I need to make my home my place of work.